Little Baby Bum: Rankings

 Since 2014 when the video was posted, Little Baby Bum's 54-minute compilation video of Wheels On The Bus | Plus Lots More Nursery Rhymes | 54 Minutes Compilation has had 2.3 billion views and was YouTube's 39th most viewed video of all time.
 At that time, this video was the most-watched video of all time on YouTube, surpassing Psy's Gangnam Style, and was the first non-music video to reach 1 billion views.

 As of April 2016, Wheels On The Bus had attracted over 1.33 billion views.
 It was officially recognized as the number one educational video by Guinness World Records in 2017.

 As of 2018 Little Baby Bum was the world's tenth-largest YouTube channel with 16.5 million subscribers.
 In 2020 the show attracted over 1.5 billion monthly views and over 80 million subscribers.

 Merchandise

 LittleBabyBum signed a licensing deal to launch a set of plush toys of its main characters, extracted from the traditional English nursery rhymes, like Incy Wincy Spider and Baa Baa Black Sheep.
 This deal was signed with Commonwealth Toy, the same company that makes plush versions of Angry Birds, and also distributes products for Care Bears and SpongeBob SquarePants.
 The plush toys went on general release on 18 May 2016.

 Little Baby Bum signed a toy master agreement with MGA Entertainment in August 2020 in which MGAE is the worldwide licensing agent for merchandise based on the animated show.

+As of December 2025, Little Baby Bum is the #1 most popular nursery rhyme program to sell its toys & clothes in retail stores like Smyths Toys, The Entertainer, Target, Walmart, Costco, Macy’s, Kohl's and Philippine toy retailer Toy Kingdom.